 We didn’t want to attract the wrong target audience – people who cared more about other prizes in the bundle than the featured prize: the CourseMinded course.

 To prevent this, it was important to think very carefully about what to include in the bundle.
-We would rather provide products and services needed to create and launch an online course that would add up to $1,000 in value than to give away a gift card for that amount.
+We would rather provide the products and services needed to create and launch an online course that would add up to $1,000 in value than give away a gift card for that amount.

 - Paid search.
 We identified two main searcher intents around what CourseMinded offers, “create an online course” and “teach online”, so we created AdWords ad groups to match them.